Steve Cohen (businessman): GameStop short squeeze

 In January 2021, Cohen's hedge fund Point72 joined Ken Griffin's Citadel in putting $2.75 billion into Melvin Capital, the hedge fund of former Cohen protege Gabe Plotkin, as a result of the GameStop short squeeze.
-Cohen was criticized by Barstool Sports founder Dave Portnoy for his role, to which Cohen responded that he was just "trying to make a living" via Twitter; Cohen's behavior in this exchange was subsequently criticized by former New York sports icon Boomer Esiason, who said Cohen's comment "actually makes me sick to my stomach."
-When asked by a New York Mets fan on Twitter, Cohen denied that his involvement with the short squeeze would have an effect on his willingness to spend money on the team, namely in the ongoing free agent signing period.
-Cohen deactivated his Twitter account on the evening of January 29, 2021, purportedly an action taken by Cohen himself.
-Cohen later stated that he stepped away from the platform due to an influx of threats against himself and his family.
+Cohen denied that his involvement with the short squeeze would affect his willingness to spend money on the New York Mets.
+Cohen deactivated his Twitter account on January 29, 2021, due to an influx of threats against him and his family.

 Wealth

-In 2016, Forbes Magazine estimated Cohen's fortune at $13 billion, ranking him the 30th richest person in the United States.
-Cohen was dubbed "the hedge fund king" in a 2006 The Wall Street Journal article.
+In 2024, Forbes estimated Cohen's net worth at $21.3 billion, ranking him the 30th richest person in the United States.
+Cohen was dubbed "the hedge fund king" in a 2006 Wall Street Journal article.
 His 2005 compensation was reportedly $1 billion, considerably higher than his 2001 compensation of $428 million.
-In February 2015, Forbes listed Cohen as the highest-earning hedge fund manager in 2014.
-In December 2013, Cohen's New York penthouse in the Bloomberg Tower was listed for sale for $98 million.
+In February 2015, Forbes listed Cohen as the highest-earning hedge-fund manager in 2014.
+In December 2013, Cohen's New York penthouse in the Bloomberg Tower was listed with an initial sale price of $115 million.
 According to Institutional Investor, Cohen made an estimated $1.7 billion in 2020.

 New York Mets

-Cohen became a minority owner of the New York Mets of Major League Baseball (MLB) in 2012, with an 8% stake in the baseball team.
-On August 27, 2020, news sources announced that Cohen had entered into exclusive negotiations with Fred Wilpon and Saul Katz to buy a controlling interest in the Mets.
-On September 14, 2020, an agreement was made to give Cohen majority control of the Mets, pending approval from MLB owners.
-On October 20, MLB's ownership committee approved the Mets' sale to Cohen, awaiting final approval.
-On October 30, MLB owners officially approved the sale, making Cohen the new majority owner of the Mets and the richest owner in baseball.
-On November 6, Cohen closed out the deal with Sterling Equities to officially become the new owner of the team.
+Cohen became a minority owner of the New York Mets of Major League Baseball (MLB) in 2012, with an 8% stake in the club.
+In August 2020, Cohen had entered negotiations with Fred Wilpon and Saul Katz to buy a controlling interest in the team before reaching an agreement the following month.
+MLB approved the sale in October 2020, allowing Cohen to take control in November.

-Cohen has also been active on Twitter, often taking suggestions from fans on how to improve the Mets baseball experience or giving his opinions on news around Major League Baseball.
-Cohen briefly deactivated the account in January 2021 in relation to his involvement with the GameStop short squeeze fallout.
-He later re-activated his account on February 23, 2021.
+In 2021, the Mets struggled heavily.
+Cohen fired Brodie Van Wagenen when he took over and Jared Porter for harassment of a female reporter.
+In addition, underperformance from several players he acquired led the Mets to a historic collapse.
+The Mets were in first place for the longest of any team that finished with a losing record in MLB history, and the team finished with a 77-85 record.
+In 2022, with the highest payroll in baseball, the team performed better, finishing with a 101-61 record and making the playoffs.
+However, the Mets blew a 10.5 game division lead to the Atlanta Braves, settling for second place.
+The Mets then lost the 2022 National League Wild Card series in 3 games to the San Diego Padres, sealing another historic collapse.
+In 2023, despite Steve Cohen putting $331 million into the payroll, the team went 7-19 in June, and ultimately missed the playoffs, with a 75-87 record.